It’s undeniable that the best way to start the weekend is with chocolate and breakfast in bed with no plans to rush.

 More Banana Baking Recipes:

-- 4 TBSP unsalted butter melted and cooled slightly
+- 4 Tablespoon (56 g) unsalted butter, melted and cooled slightly

 - Preheat oven to 350°F and line 7-8 muffin tins (or 9, see notes) with paper liners.

 - In a medium mixing bowl, whisk together melted butter, egg, vanilla extract, and sugars.
 Add the flour, baking powder, baking soda, salt, and cinnamon and stir until just combined (the dough will seem dry here – don’t worry!).
 Fold in mashed bananas and chocolate chips just until incorporated (you don’t want to overmix).

 - Fill muffin liners almost to the top (see note to fill less).
 If desired, place several additional chocolate chips on top of the muffins.
 Bake for 20-22 minutes until edges are golden brown and centers bounce back when lightly touched.
 Remove from pan and let cool slightly before eating.
 Enjoy!